epinowcast/epidist/_targets.md

   - For the outbreak simulation, we estimate all models at chosen points across the outbreak (suggestion: “early outbreak” (15 days), “near peak” (30 days), “past peak” (45 days), “late outbreak” (60 days)).
-    *TODO: These aren’t lining up very well with the outbreak simulation*.

 <!-- end list -->